 - Note 3: The acceptance review for the Clinch River ESP application was extended at the request of the applicant, TVA, by letter dated August 19, 2016. - Note 4: The NRC's 10 CFR Part 170 charges are billed on a quarterly basis.
-Therefore, updates will be provided in this report to Question 43.h during the reporting periods for January, April, July, and October. - Note 5: On July 31, 2017, two of the V.C.
-Summer Units 2 & 3 licensees, South Carolina Electric & Gas (SCE&G) and SCANA, announced their decision to terminate construction at the site.
-On December 27, 2017, SCE&G and SCANA requested termination of the V.C.
+Therefore, updates will be provided in this report to Question 43.h during the reporting periods for January, April, July, and October. - Note 5: On July 31, 2017, one of the V.C.
+Summer Units 2 & 3 licensees, South Carolina Electric & Gas (SCE&G) announced its decision to terminate construction at the site.
+On December 27, 2017, SCE&G requested termination of the V.C.
 Summer Units 2 & 3 combined licenses.
-On January 8, 2018, the third licensee, Santee Cooper, opposed termination of the combined licenses.
+On January 8, 2018, the other licensee, Santee Cooper, opposed termination of the combined licenses.
 These requests are currently under review.
 On January 25, 2018, as part of a proposed merger between Dominion Energy and SCANA, Dominion, SCANA, and SCE&G applied for an indirect transfer of SCANA and SCE&G's 2/3 ownership interest in V.C.
-Summer Units 1, 2, 3, and the Independent Spent Fuel Storage Installation, to Dominion Energy.
+Summer Unit 1, the Independent Spent Fuel Storage Installation, and its 55% interest in V.C.
+Summer Units 2 and 3 to Dominion Energy.
 On September 7, 2018, the NRC approved this indirect transfer.
-Santee Cooper's 1/3 ownership interest in V.C.
-Summer Units 1, 2, 3, and the ISFSI is not affected. - 44.
-Please provide a concise summary of the status of ongoing design certification, COL, and ESP application reviews.
+Santee Cooper's ownership interest in V.C.
+Summer Units 1, 2, 3, and the ISFSI is not affected.

+44. Please provide a concise summary of the status of ongoing design certification, COL, and ESP application reviews.
 Please include a discussion of the issuance of RAIs and receipt of responses.